 What does the American Academy of Pediatrics Think About Screen Time?

 The American Academy of Pediatrics states that children aged 18 to 24 months should not be exposed to screens at all.
 However, children ages 2-5 years old can have an hour or less per day, and video chatting is allowed for kids in this age group.

 How much screen time should my kids get?

 According to the Canadian Pediatric Society, children younger than two should have no screen time, and kids more than two should have no more than 2 hours a day.

 Excessive screen time for kids has been associated with poorer language and social development, increased inattention, and violence.

-Does screen time for kids impact their physical health?
+Does screen time for young children impact their physical health?

 Yes!
 Every hour watching a screen, a child is not moving their bodies or getting time outdoors.
 Excess screen time is linked to obesity, high blood pressure, diabetes, and poor physical health.
 Limit screen use.

 Dina is a wife, mother of 4, and adrenaline junky.
 She loves to share children’s health information from her professional and personal experience.
 More About Dr Dina.